"""

 [docs]

-def initial_aberth_autocorr(coeffs: List[float]) -> List[complex]:
+def initial_aberth_autocorr(coeffs: Sequence[float]) -> List[complex]:

 """

-Generates initial guesses for autocorrelation polynomials.
+Generate initial guesses for autocorrelation (palindromic) polynomials.

 Examples: